BlueBrain/dir-content-diff/README.md

 Changed the value of '[b][0]' from 1 to 10.
 ```

+#### Advanced Configuration Options

-Finally, the comparators have parameters that can be passed either to be used for all files of a
+The comparators have parameters that can be passed either to be used for all files of a
 given extension or only for a specific file:

 ```python